Starwood European Real Estate Finance Announces £25 Million Capital Distribution - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-The latest announcement is out from Starwood European Real Estate ate Finance ( (GB:SWEF) ).
+An announcement from Starwood European Real Estate ate Finance ( (GB:SWEF) ) is now available.

-Starwood European Real Estate Finance Limited announced a ninth capital distribution of £25 million, funded by the repayment of a UK hospital loan investment.
-This distribution will be executed through a compulsory partial redemption of shares, impacting approximately 32.36% of the company’s issued share capital.
-The move reflects the company’s strategy to manage its investment portfolio, which now includes three remaining loan investments, two of which are considered low risk, potentially strengthening its market position and offering reassurance to stakeholders.
+Starwood European Real Estate Finance Limited announced a correction to the redemption price for its ninth capital distribution, adjusting it to £0.9638 per share.
+The company is distributing £25 million to shareholders, funded by the repayment of a UK hospital loan investment.
+This move will result in the redemption of approximately 32.36% of the company’s issued share capital, with shares being canceled and a new ISIN number issued for remaining shares.
+This distribution reflects the company’s strategy to manage its portfolio, which now includes three loan investments, two of which are low-risk.

 Spark’s Take on GB:SWEF Stock